top of page

 To help your kids adjust, create a calm and supportive environment for them.
 Be patient and understanding with their mood swings and emotions.
 Try activities that promote relaxation and emotional well-being, like deep breathing exercises or mindfulness practices.
 By acknowledging their feelings and offering coping strategies, you can help them navigate the behavioral changes caused by the time change.

-Tips for Helping Your Kids Adjust to the Time Change
+Tips for How to Help Kids Adjust to Daylight Saving Time

 While the time change can disrupt your kids' sleep patterns and daily routines, there are steps you can take to help them adjust more smoothly.
 Here are some tips to make the transition easier for your family: